t-benze/inkstain/project-docs/architecture.md

 # Terminology

 - **Document**: Any file that contains information for viewing, such as PDFs, images or Markdown files.
-- **InkStain Folder**: A directory with a `.inkstain` extension devised to encapsulate a document and its associated metadata and annotations.
-- **InkStain File**: The JSON file within an InkStain Folder that houses metadata, annotations, tags, and notes relevant to the document.
-- **Monorepo**: A single repository containing multiple code projects, often using a tool like NX to manage relationships and dependencies.

 # Tech Stack